Bennett's wallaby

 Why are they a pest?

-Wallabies compete with livestock, with three wallabies equalling one stock unit.
+Wallabies compete with livestock for food, with three wallabies eating as much as one stock unit.
 They can foul pasture, damage fences, destroy agricultural crops, contribute to erosion and kill plantation forest seedlings.
 Wallabies also stop native bush regeneration.

 What do they look like?